wp-plugins/use-administrator-password/readme.txt

 Standard WordPress plugin installation:

-1. Search for "Use Admin Password" in the WordPress plugin installer
+1. Search for "Use Administrator Password" in the WordPress plugin installer
 2. Click 'Install'

 == Frequently Asked Questions ==